ethmth/pia-ip/README.md

   - Ultimately, this could reduce/eliminate the need for hidden files that hold current values.

-- Test necessity of `piactl connect` cronjob when daemon is enabled and auto-connect is enabled.
-See the `### Connect to PIA VPN on System Startup` section.

 - Instead of checking for VPN connection is `ipcheck.sh` script, check for internet connection so that the IFTTT event is also triggered when the device is disconnected from the VPN.
 (This is important information to know if trying to connect remotely).

   - The first check could be for internet, then the check for VPN IP, then the check for VPN Port.
 The first check would exit if no internet connection is detected after say 20 checks in 5 minutes.
 The second two checks could only wait, for example, 10 and 3 seconds respectively before moving on and reporting a disconnected/inactive state rather than quitting.